zalando/skipper/docs/tutorials/basics.md

 Skipper's internal architecture is split into different packages.
-The `skipper` package has connections to multiple `dataclient`, that pull information from different sources, for example static routes from an eskip file or dynamic routes from Kubernetes ingress objects.
+The `skipper` package has connections to multiple `dataclient`, that pull information from different sources, for example local routes from an eskip file or dynamic routes from Kubernetes ingress objects.

 The `proxy` package gets the routes populated by skipper and has